emacs-mirror/emacs/mps/manual/source/glossary/t.rst

         .. aka:: *semi-space collector*.

-        A two-space :term:`collector (1)` is a simple form of a :term:`copying garbage collector <copying garbage collection>`.
-The available :term:`memory (2)` is divided into two halves, called :term:`semi-spaces <semi-space>`. :term:`Objects <object>` are allocated in one semi-space until it is full.
-The :term:`reachable` objects are then copied into the other semi-space (usually using a :term:`Cheney scan`) and the old semi-space is :term:`reclaimed <reclaim>`. :term:`Allocation <allocate>` continues in the new semi-space until it is full, at which point the process is repeated in reverse.
+        A two-space :term:`collector (1)` is a simple form of a :term:`copying garbage collector <copying garbage
+        collection>`.
+The available :term:`memory (2)` is divided into two halves, called :term:`semi-spaces <semi-space>`.
+        :term:`Objects <object>` are allocated in one semi-space until it is full.
+The :term:`reachable` objects are then copied into the other semi-space (usually using a :term:`Cheney scan`) and the old semi-space is :term:`reclaimed <reclaim>`.
+        :term:`Allocation <allocate>` continues in the new semi-space until it is full, at which point the process is repeated in reverse.

         The main disadvantage of a two-space collector is that it only makes use of half of the available memory.
-This can be tolerable in a :term:`virtual memory (1)` system if the :term:`garbage collector` is written carefully to preserve :term:`locality of reference`.
-Other forms of copying garbage collector, such as :term:`generational garbage collectors <generational garbage collection>`, have much lower overheads.
+This can be tolerable in a :term:`virtual memory` system if the :term:`garbage collector` is written carefully to preserve :term:`locality of reference`.
+Other forms of copying garbage collector, such as :term:`generational garbage collectors
+        <generational garbage collection>`, have much lower overheads.

         .. figure:: ../diagrams/two-space-1.png
             :align: center